Field of Poppies

 Copy deadlines are: Spring edition March 1st and Autumn edition September 1st

 The ancient heart of the school, Spring Hill College, has benefitted greatly from almost £4 million pounds of refurbishment.

 The school has now reorganised into eight 'Houses', the names of which are based on the original eight Oxford colleges

-Hundreds more Photographs of the building work at Moseley have been added to our facebook page.
+Hundreds of Photographs featuring the building work at Moseley are available to view on our facebook page.

 The current Members Area password can be found on the back page of the Gazette.